 2.105 in (53.5 mm)

-.45-70 projectiles .458 inches in diameter.
-The cartridge as a whole is 2.55 inches long.
+.45-70 projectiles are .458 inches in diameter.
+The cartridge as a whole is 2.55 inches long, while the casings are a little over 2.1 inches long, which allows for plenty of space for powder.
 The most common projectiles weigh 405 grains, but there are also some available in other weights.
 Hornady LEVERevolution .45-70 is available in 250 grains and 325 grains, while Winchester and Federal make ammunition that is available in 300 grains.

 .30-30 projectiles measure .308 inches in diameter.
-They are essentially the grandfather of modern .308.
-The cartridge measures 2.039 inches long.
+They are essentially the grandfather of modern .308 Winchester.
+The cartridge measures 2.039 inches long, with a case length of just over 2 inches.
 The projectiles are commonly 150 grains, but they are available between 130 and 170 grains.

 In terms of ballistics, the two rounds perform similarly.
 Both rounds have a range of somewhere in the neighborhood of 300 yards.
 However, .45-70 is capable of being used at a further distance, it is just pretty difficult for the modern shooter.